 - Scholarship money for education

-- Death and retirement benefit
+- Death and retirement benefits

 - Employer contribution to NPS and EPF up to 12% of salary; interest on EPF up to 9.5% p.a.